Ketogenic Diet Shopping Guide

 Another favorite spice is cinnamon, specifically Ceylon.
 Cinnamon can help lower blood sugar and other risk factors for heart disease, including cholesterol and triglycerides.
 Cinnamon can be added to coconut yogurt, apples, berries, or healthy fat treats for that savory dessert flavor.

 Rosemary is one of my absolute favorite herbs.
 It is loaded with antioxidants and is particularly healthy for the brain.
 When rosemary is added to foods before frying, grilling, or broiling at a high temperature, it has been shown to lessen the carcinogen load.
-Rosemary is great for fighting cancer and making foods delicious!
+Rosemary is great for fighting cancer and making food delicious!
 I love adding rosemary to cauliflower and roasting the cauliflower in coconut oil.
 Rosemary is also delicious with meat dishes.

 Ginger is effective for combating nausea, constipation, and oxidative stress.
 It is great for stimulating bile flow, calming inflammation in the gut, and improving detoxification.
 The powdered form of ginger is spicy and delicious added to salad dressings, green juices, and Asian meals.